BounceBit Documentation

 For example, instead of needing millions of dollars to invest in a commercial property, tokenization allows investors to purchase small, affordable fractions of that property.
 These tokens can then be traded on blockchain-based platforms, offering global, round-the-clock liquidity.

-Why Tokenization Matters
+Why RWA Matters

 The tokenization of RWAs is poised to disrupt traditional finance by addressing longstanding inefficiencies and barriers.
 Here are some of the most significant benefits: